How Great Thou Art: Publication and music

 Boberg first published "O Store Gud" in the Mönsterås Tidningen (Mönsterås News) on 13 March 1886.

 The poem became matched to an old Swedish folk tune and sung in public for the first-known occasion in a church in the Swedish province of Värmland in 1888.
 Eight verses appeared with the music in the 1890 hymnal Sions Harpan.

-In 1890 Boberg became the editor of Sanningsvittnet ('Witness to the Truth').
+In 1890, Boberg became the editor of Sanningsvittnet (Witness to the Truth).
 The words and music were published for the first time in the 16 April 1891 edition of Sanningsvittnet.
-Instrumentation for both piano and guitar was provided by Adolph Edgren (born 1858; died 1921 in Washington, D.C.), a music teacher and organist, who later migrated to the United States.
+Instrumentation for both piano and guitar was provided by Adolph Edgren (born 1858; died 1921 in Washington, DC), a music teacher and organist, who later migrated to the United States.

 Boberg later sold the rights to the Svenska Missionsförbundet (Mission Covenant Church of Sweden).
-In 1891 all nine verses were published in the 1891 Covenant songbook, Sanningsvittnet.
+In 1891, all nine verses were published in the 1891 Covenant songbook, Sanningsvittnet.
 These versions were all in 3/4 time.
-In 1894 the Svenska Missionsförbundet sångbok published "O Store Gud" in 4/4 time as it has been sung ever since).
+In 1894, the Svenska Missionsförbundet sångbok published "O Store Gud" in 4/4 time, as it has been sung ever since).

 In 1914, the Swedish Evangelical Mission Covenant of America published four verses of "O store Gud!" in their hymnal, De Ungas Sångbok: utgiven för Söndagsskolan Ungdomsmötet och hemmet.
 The Swedish version that appeared in this edition was: